Having trouble keeping track of assets and creating them on time?

 Task templates can eliminate mistakes, so projects can move forward in a timely fashion.

-Many projects are recurring.
+.
 These projects might include blog posts, social campaigns, and product launches.
 Use task templates for the projects that consistently present themselves.

 Set clear expectations by delegating tasks out to your team members.
 Assigning tasks to your team will automatically notify all participants involved — including internal stakeholders.

 When you can’t rely on being in the same office as each other, a task management system can really help.